Working with Web Images

 Overview

-The multimedia web uses images.
-You will work with many different image formats and some of those image types are better suited for the web.
-This activity explores the images for the web and how to optimize images to be smaller, supporting smaller page weights thus download time.
+Most websites contain not only words, but also images.
+You will work with many different image formats and some image formats are better suited for the web than others.
+This activity explores using images for the web and how to optimize images so that they use less memory, thus supporting smaller page weights, which decreases the overall download time.

 "The older formats like PNG, JPEG, GIF have poor performance compared to newer formats like WebP and AVIF, but enjoy broader "historical" browser support.
 The newer image formats are seeing increasing popularity as browsers without support become increasingly irrelevant (i.e. have virtually zero market share)." - MDN